Vauxhall Grandland review - Engines, drive & performance

 Is it good to drive on B-roads?

 The Vauxhall Grandland is unfortunately not the sort of model you’d look forward to taking for an entertaining drive.
 While the steering is well weighted, there’s very little by way of feedback through the wheel.
-It’s capable, grippy enough, and it feels stable (moreso in electric guise), but keen drivers will be disappointed driving the Grandland.
+It’s capable, grippy enough, and it feels stable with little body roll (moreso in electric guise), but keen drivers will be disappointed driving the Grandland.

 Petrol models